 Triage.
 Equipment is assessed for age, condition, and market value.
 A three-year-old Dell OptiPlex has resale potential.
 A ten-year-old HP desktop does not.

 Refurbishment.
 Machines with remaining useful life are tested, cleaned, repaired if needed, and resold.
 This is the most environmentally responsible outcome — extending a computer’s life avoids the environmental cost of manufacturing a new one.
+It’s also the economic engine behind free pickup.

 Component harvesting.
 From machines that won’t be resold whole, working components — RAM, CPUs, SSDs, power supplies — are pulled and sorted for reuse.